nlbdev/mathml-guidelines/Guidelines/Nordic MathML Guidelines 2024-1.md

 Large operators are such as summation $∑$, product $Π$ or integral $∫$.
 These are marked up as mathematical operators `<mo>`.
 These operators are rendered differently based on when they are written in inline, block or inline-block.

+The rendering of the operator should follow how it is written in the original title, unless specified otherwise by the Ordering agency.

+Examples of different markup options below.

 #### Inline

 When the large operator is written inline with the other text, you don't have to use any other attributes.
 Example: